Razlaw/ROSandHyperopt/README.markdown

 Install the Hyperopt and MongoDB.

-Assuming we have a ROS node with fitting parameters, a costfunction that has to be minimized and an output that prints this value, we can now start the optimization.
+HyperoptROS is a hydro catkin package containing a node with fitting parameters, a costfunction that has to be minimized and an output that prints this value, we can now start the optimization.

+0. Copy the package into your workspace, run catkin_make and create a symlink in ``.../HyperoptROS/bin`` pointing to ``.../yourWorkspace/devel/lib/HyperoptROS/hyperopt_ros``

 1. Decide how many nodes you want to run parallel and start this many roscores as shown in steps 2 to 5